awd-i/DeepSEAk/README.md

-# Grok Talent Engineer
+# DeepSEAk

-AI-powered talent discovery platform that uses Grok API to find and score engineering candidates from X (Twitter), GitHub, and LinkedIn.
+AI-powered talent discovery platform that uses Grok and X API to find and score engineering candidates from X (Twitter), GitHub, and LinkedIn.

 ## Features